-This is because solar panels and wind turbines cannot store the energy they create by themselves.
-If you plug your car in through the night, solar panels won’t be able to charge it.
-Likewise if it’s a calm day outside.
+This is because solar panels and wind turbines can't store the electricity they create on their own.
+If you charge your car overnight, solar panels will be of little use.
+Likewise for turbines if there's no wind.

-To get the most out of generating your own energy, it’s best to find a way to store the energy they create by investing in a home battery system.
+To get the most out of generating your own energy, it’s best to find a way to store the electricity by installing a home battery system.

 What is a home battery system?

-Much like the lithium-ion batteries in your electric vehicle, a home battery system uses stacks of lithium-ion cells to store energy created.
+Much like the lithium-ion batteries in your electric car, a home battery system uses stacks of lithium-ion cells to store energy created.

-Energy use varies throughout the day – most commonly there are spikes in the mornings and evenings when appliances like showers, kettles and kitchen stoves are used.
+Energy use varies throughout the day – most commonly there are spikes in the mornings and evenings when appliances like showers, kettles and ovens are used.
 This means the energy use of a house isn’t always matched with the energy generated through solar or wind.
-According to estimates, only 30% of solar energy generated in the UK is actually used by the household – the rest is sent back to the grid.
+According to estimates, only 30% of solar energy generated in the UK is actually used by the household – the rest is fed into the National Grid.

-The benefits of a home battery system are huge, though.
+There are other benefits from using a home battery system, too.
 Nissan says that those using a home battery and solar panels can save up to 66% on their energy bills.

-Our sister site, Auto Express, found one homeowner that uses solar panels and a home battery system to charge his Renault ZOE and power his home.
+A while ago, our sister site Auto Express found one homeowner who uses solar panels and a home battery system to charge his Renault ZOE and power his house.
 A sunny day means the solar panels on Warren Philips’ roof can generate up to 40kWh of energy – way above the 14kWh battery requirements of his car.
-With the 13.5kWh battery cell, it means Warren can charge the car fully during the night, with fully renewable energy.
+With a 13.5kWh battery cell, it means Warren can charge the car fully during the night with completely renewable energy.

 How much is a home battery system?

 This depends on the manufacturer and capacity you go for.
 Nissan’s xStorage and Nissan Energy Solar system, for example, starts out at £3,881 for a six-panel solar energy set-up.
-Adding the xStorage battery (either 4.2kWh or 6kWh) brings the total to £7,635 for the whole set-up.
+Adding the xStorage battery (either 4.2kWh or 6kWh) brings the total to £7,635 all in.

-Tesla, on the other hand, sells its Powerwall 2 – a home battery system without the solar panels from £5,500.
+Tesla, on the other hand, sells its Powerwall – a home battery system without the solar panels – for £6,500 per battery.

 There are multiple other solutions out there, some like Nissan’s that combine a battery system with solar panels, and others that just sell the battery.
-It’s best to consult your electricity provider to find out which is the best for you.
+It’s best to speak to a qualified electrician to find out which is the best for you.